 Swanage Beach Gardens are a popular outdoor area boasting a Bowling Green, Tennis Courts and a Basketball Court, as well as an 18-hole putting green!

 Then there’s Swanage Golf Games, an 18-hole pitch and putt set within the 16 acres of Kirkwood Park.
 Alongside the pitch and putt, they also offer football golf and frisbee golf – perfect if you want to try something a bit different.

 You can’t beat an old-school arcade at the seaside!
 This has always been one of my favourite things to do in Swanage, and there are several to choose from.
 Cheesy?
 Yes!
 But it’s a great way to while away a bit of time, especially if the weather takes a turn for the worst.

-17. Swanage Museum & Heritage Centre
+17. Learn Local History at Swanage Museum & Heritage Centre

 Last but not least, we have the Swanage Museum and Heritage Centre.
 This is one of the best things to do if you’re interested in learning a little more about the local history of the area.
 As well as the history of the town, there’s a focus on the geology and geography of the surrounding area.

-The museum is free, but is run by volunteers and totally dependant on donations.
+The museum is free, but is run by volunteers and totally dependent on donations.
 So be sure to offer a little something, or spend some money in the gift shop, which has a great range of locally made crafts.

 Are there any other great things to do in Swanage Dorset that I’ve missed from this post?
 Scroll down to leave a comment!